GMOD/jbconnect/docs/setup.rst

 .. _jbs-hook-install:

-Installing JBServer jbh-hooks
+Installing JBConnect jbh-hooks
 =============================

-A 'JBServer Hook' is basically an *installable sails hook* with specific methods for extending JBServer.
-JBServer hooks must have the prefix ``jbh-`` prepended to the name.
+A 'JBConnect Hook' is basically an *installable sails hook* with specific methods for extending JBConnect.
+JBConnect hooks must have the prefix ``jbh-`` prepended to the name.
 For example: jbh-jblast.
 When the hook is installed (i.e. ``npm install jbh-jblast``).
-JBServer will automatically integrate a number of features of the hook directly into JBServer upon ``sails lift``.
+JBConnect will automatically integrate a number of features of the hook directly into JBConnect upon ``sails lift``.

-The jbh- hook can extend JBServer in the following ways:
+The jbh- hook can extend JBConnect in the following ways:

 * Extend models, controllers, policies and services
 * Integrated client-side JBrowse plugins injection